-There exist no provisions in the current wording for the pointer to bind to any char object, or element of the object representation.
-This particular reinterpret_cast is exactly equivalent to static_cast<char>(static_cast<void>(&a)) as per [expr.reinterpret.cast] p7 and as such, [expr.static.cast] p13 dictates that the value of the pointer be unchanged, leaving it pointing to the original object.
-When the lvalue-to-rvalue conversion is applied to the initializer expression when initializing b, the behavior is undefined as per [expr.pre] p4 because the result of such a conversion would be the value of the int object (420), which is not a value representable by char.
+The pointer does not bind to any char object or element of the object representation.
+This particular reinterpret_cast is exactly equivalent to static_cast<char>(static_cast<void>(&a)) as per [expr.reinterpret.cast] p7 and as such, [expr.static.cast] p13 dictates that the value of the pointer is unchanged and therefore it points to the original object.
+When the lvalue-to-rvalue conversion is applied to the initializer expression of b, the behavior is undefined as per [expr.pre] p4 because the result of such a conversion would be the value of the int object (420), which is not a value representable by char.